nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 The issues in this section are related to the :ref:`ug_thread` protocol.

+.. rst-class:: v2-8-0

+KRKNWK-19628: On nRF54H20, persistence of keys is not yet supported After rebooting the device, all persistent keys (Thread's network key) will be lost.
+  This issue applies also to Matter.

+  **Affected platforms:** nRF54H20

 .. rst-class:: v2-7-0

 KRKNWK-19376: OpenThread CLI sample does not work on the nRF52840 Dongle